Top 5 Detoxifying Foods for Thyroid Thrivers

 This high-antioxidant, ruby red root vegetable is packed with detoxifying nutrients that help the liver do its best work.
 One significant component of the beet is betaine, which helps the liver cells eliminate toxins.
 Also present in beets are betalains, which provide protection against cell oxidation and encourage detoxification.

-Lastly, beets contain pectin (a fiber that clears toxins from the body once they’ve been removed from the liver, so they don’t get reabsorbed).
+Studies have shown beets to be an effective therapy for the effects of NAFLD (non-alcoholic fatty liver disease.
+Also, beets contain pectin, a fiber that clears toxins from the body once they’ve been removed from the liver, so they don’t get reabsorbed.

 Our bodies have an amazing system for removing toxins.
 The liver, in particular, is your body’s very own waste chemical processing plant.
 It works tirelessly to detoxify your blood, break down hormones, store essential vitamins and minerals, and produce bile to digest fats.

-Supporting the liver and other detox pathways like the kidneys, and digestive tract can help them to work as well as they possibly can.
+Supporting the liver and other detox pathways like the kidneys and digestive tract with supportive foods can help them to work as well as they possibly can.

-For Thyroid Thrivers, incorporating these and other colorful, organic, detoxifying whole foods can help protect our thyroid function, and optimize how well our body is able to utilize or convert thyroid hormones.
+For Thyroid Thrivers, incorporating these five detoxifying foods, along with other colorful, organic, detoxifying whole foods, can help protect our thyroid function and optimize how well our body is able to utilize or convert thyroid hormones.
+All of this can translate to you feeling your best!